Two common water treatment systems for homes are whole house water filters and water softeners.

 To determine the quality of your water, you can either:

 If you find out that your water is high in both hardness and contaminants, you may want to invest in both a water softener and whole home water filtration system.

-By installing a filter upstream (or before) your water softener, you will be protecting the water softener from potential damage and extend the lifespan of the resin by removing damaging contaminants like chlorine.
+By installing a filter upstream (or before) your water softener, you’ll protect the water softener resin from chlorine and extend its lifespan.

 Or, if you have very hard water and moderate contamination, install a water softener upstream of the filter, to prevent scale buildup in the filter media.